Cord Cutting: More Than Half of Americans Cut Cable or Streaming Services in 2025 Due to Rising Costs

 Key findings

-• Less than half (46%) of Americans still use traditional cable or satellite TV services.
+• Less than a third (30%) of Americans still use traditional cable or satellite TV services.

 So how are Americans watching TV at home?
 Before taking a deeper dive into the specifics of cord-cutting, we wanted to understand exactly how people are watching TV.

-Of those we surveyed, less than half, 46%, said they watch TV through traditional cable or satellite services.
-Compare this with 76% of respondents who said they watch shows through paid streaming services, and you can see how important streaming platforms are for media consumption.
+Of those we surveyed, less than a third (30%) said they watch TV through traditional cable or satellite services.
+Comparatively, three times as many respondents (90%) said they watch shows through paid streaming services and nearly twice as many (58%) said they utilize free streaming platforms.
+Taken together, this shows how important streaming platforms are for media consumption.

 On a generational level, trends in the data suggest that younger people are less and less likely to rely on traditional cable or satellite services.
 In fact, there’s a significant drop in viewership among Gen Z consumers — roughly half as many said they pay for cable compared to older Americans.